 5. Iowa City, Iowa

-Champaign-Urbana are not your average urban cities, for they are surrounded by farmland.
+Champaign-Urbana is not your average urban city, for it is surrounded by farmland.
 This extra greenery provides a breathtaking landscape for the University of Illinois, one you wouldn’t typically expect from a metropolitan setting.
 The cities have everything to offer culturally as well as low living costs and little traffic.
 Due to large companies based nearby such as Kraft Foods, there are several employment opportunities in Champaign-Urbana.
 Champaign-Urbana also has an active music scene with several museums and festivals.
 Although it is surrounded by farmland, Champaign-Urbana is packed with things to do.

 7. Pittsburgh, Pennsylvania